 - Can be taken as a standalone qualification or as part of the STEP Diploma in Advising Vulnerable Clients.

-- Blended delivery, including structured workshops designed and taught by experienced practitioners and tutors and access to an online learning platform.
+- Blended delivery, including structured workshops designed and taught by an experienced practitioner and access to an online learning platform.

 - Provides students with the ability to grow their own professional network, interact with students online from a range of professions, build relationships and share study tips/support as a cohort.